 I joined Whitfield and McConnell to save 1,200 jobs at the Paducah Gaseous Diffusion Plant and have been engaged in plans for the future of the plant.

 I offered an amendment in the Senate that would help to restore the balance between small businesses and the Federal Prison Industries, a wholly owned government enterprise that has tried to take critical business away from Kentucky manufacturers.

 Last year, the Senate passed the Food and Drug Administration Safety and Innovation Act, which included my language that forces the FDA to accept data from clinical investigations conducted outside the United States, including the European Union, to speed the process of getting life-saving drugs on the market by the FDA.
 This affects all Americans, including Kentuckians.

 I introduced the Access to Physicians in Medicare Act, which aims to reform the current physician reimbursement formula for Medicare patients and replace it with a formula that is similar to the one used to calculate cost-of-living increases for Social Security benefits.
 This, too, affects all Americans, including Kentuckians.

 I helped craft language to the Pipeline Transportation Safety Improvement Act that will help ensure a safer environment.
 This also affects all Americans, including Kentuckians.

 Virtually everything I do in Washington affects Americans as a whole, which includes Kentuckians, or is dedicated to promoting the interests, health and prosperity of Kentucky.

 I make no apology for offering solutions to problems national in scope.
 The national media do cover these efforts that are more national in scale, but I would think Kentucky media, like the Herald-Leader, would know more about my overall efforts than simply the big headlines reported by national papers.

-At issue: March 27 Herald-Leader editorial, "Basking in media glow, Rand Paul should remember Ky."
+March 27 Herald-Leader editorial, "Basking in media glow, Rand Paul should remember Ky."